jerwintuchi/virtual-pet/README.md

 ## Resources
 I've used [Piskel](https://www.piskelapp.com/download) for making the gif itself.
-Whenever you want to modify the existing animation gifs, just replace the gif files in the `corgo doggo` directory
+Whenever you want to modify the existing animation gifs, just replace the gif files in the `corgo doggo` directory.

-`